spyder-ide/spyder/README.md

 download and uncompress the file called `spyder-x.y.z.zip`, which can be found [here](http://spyderlib.googlecode.com/downloads).
-Then you need to use the integrated `setup.py` script that comes with it and which is based on the Python standard library `distutils` module. with the following command:
+Then you need to use the integrated `setup.py` script that comes with it and which is based on the Python standard library `distutils` module, with the following command:

     python setup.py install